 Tower Bridge Views

 Start off your visit with a takeaway breakfast which you can eat alfresco at London Bridge City.
-This is the pedestrianized area which runs along the River Thames in between London Bridge and Tower Bridge where the Mayor of London’s office is situated.
+This is the pedestrianised area which runs along the River Thames in between London Bridge and Tower Bridge where the Mayor of London’s office is situated.
 We munched our chocolate muffins and almond croissants with a bird’s eye view of Tower Bridge (or perhaps I should say a pigeon’s view!).
 Take a good look at the bridge because it’s absolutely spectacular.
 When you get inside and discover the history, you’ll be very impressed.

 Vivi’s Picture of Tower Bridge